Audiobooks

 Dufy begins a path of revenge on the occupying Germans.
 A sniper in the Great War, he uses his skills to devastating effect, always posing as the town drunk.
 Then the British drop supplies and a beautiful SOE agent whom Dufy falls in love with.
 But as the invaders hunt down the partisans in the deep, crisp woodland, nothing works out as Dufy had hoped.
 Farewell Bergerac is an unforgettable wartime tale of fragile love, loss, and redemption.

-The BiniSphere by Joseph W. Foster
+The BiniSphere

 Get it at Audible or Amazon!